ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 35 YouTube Shorts still not hidden

-To hide YouTube shorts, use the `Hide Shorts components` and `Navigation buttons` patches.
+Use the `Hide Shorts components` and `Navigation buttons` patches to hide YouTube shorts.
 In the YouTube settings, enable:

 - `Shorts > Hide Shorts in feed`
 - `General layout > Navigation buttons > Hide Shorts button`